gadicc/meteor-jquery2/README.md

 As you'll see below, you now have access to `jQuery2` and `$2` in your code.
-You can also wrap existing code so that it can still refer to `jQuery` and `$` but get the jquery2 versions.
+You can also wrap existing code so that it can still refer to `jQuery` and `$` but gets the jquery2 versions.

 ```js
 	console.log('I want jQuery 1.x and got jQuery ' + $.fn.jquery);